astropy/astropy/docs/development/quickstart.rst

 Follow the instructions in the PR template and fill it out as completely as possible.

-If your PR is still a work in progress then instead of clicking "Create pull request", click on the small down arrow next to it and select "Create draft pull request".
+If your PR is still a work in progress then instead of clicking "Create pull request", click on the small down arrow next to it and select "`Create draft pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`__".
-In addition, if your commits are not ready for CI testing, you should include ``[ci skip]`` the last commit message.
+In addition, if your commits are not ready for CI testing, you should include ``[ci skip]`` the last commit message (but note that code formatting checks and documentation building will still be done).

 Once submitted, this request goes to the astropy maintainers and they will review the PR.